 What is special about this course?

-This is an entirely online, interdisciplinary taught postgraduate course delivered by world leading experts in their fields.
 The course has been developed to attract Scottish, UK and overseas student of Scottish descent or with an interest in Scotland, and those who have businesses with a Scottish theme.

 - Applicants with other degrees or relevant qualifications will be considered on an individual basis.

 - International students whose first language is not English must meet language competency standards.

 Core modules are:

 - Scotland’s Story 1: Mesolithic to Medieval

 - Scotland’s Voice 1: Language, Literature, and Landscape

 - Scotland’s Customs: Traditional Beliefs and Folklore